sifzerda/asteroids/README.md

 ## (1) Description

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.

-This was more challenging to make than minesweeper and took some experimentation, and a lot of debugging.
+This was built with React, Node, Javascript, and CSS.

-As with minesweeper the game had to be divided up into the smallest working components/units.
-It began as a simple DnD interface where one of 52 boxes (cards) could be dragged and dropped onto 4 rectangles (foundations).
-Then the DnD dynamic was configured to operate according to Solitaire rules, preventing DnD unless there was a match of card suit and rank.
+The game had to be divided up into the smallest working components/units.
+It began as a game screen with a moving ship, then a couple of asteroids which moved randomly.
+Collision detection and projectile shooting were put in later.

-Lessons learned from building this project:

-- How to implement a Drag and Drop package (react beautiful dnd);
-  - The dnd packages don't allow dragging of group items.
-I had to combine grouped cards into one object and style it like multiple cards.
-Apparently you can drag multiple objects using 'react-beautiful-dnd multi drag pattern'.
-- Make the game full generally, rather than specific and partially;
-- Create basic working dnd structures and build the game around them, rather than try to make a conditional click-based display/game, and implement the dnd dynamic later.
-The more moving parts, the harder it is to get dnd in;
-- Create all game display parts (stockpile, foundations, tableau) first, and then give them operational logic, rather than create one fully working part one at a time;
-- Make all possible moves legal and then impose conditions later, rather than build on priori rules.
-- Try to keep all code together for context, but where necessary, make backup copies with partial code for debugging.
-- Save all/extra code in backup files.

-<u>Generally: Build God mode basic, expand, then limit. </u>

 ## (2) Badges